josmanperez/atlas-pause-clusters/README.md

 appservices push
 ```

 This command will ask us a series of questions.
-It is recommended to deploy your application with a `LOCAL` deployment mode and select the service provider and region that suits you best (it is good practice to deploy the one closest or equal to where your clusters are deployed).
+It is recommended to deploy your application with a [`LOCAL` deployment mode](https://www.mongodb.com/docs/atlas/app-services/apps/deployment-models-and-regions/#local-deployment) as this will make the app available in a single cloud provider region.
+You can then select the service provider and region that suits you best (it is good practice to deploy the one closest or equal to where your clusters are deployed).
 For the environment, select whatever you prefer.

 The following is an example of the prompt: